Balchik Palace & Garden

 From Varna:

-Take a direct bus from Varna to Balchik.
-There are 4‑5 departures daily, journey time roughly 45‑60 minutes.
+• Direct Bus: Take a bus from Varna to Balchik.
+There are 4–5 departures daily with a journey time of roughly 45–60 minutes.

 From Golden Sands

-Please note that the Botanic Garden is build upon a hill and contains many steps.
-Not suitable for people with mobility impairments.
+Please note: The Botanic Garden is built upon a hill and contains many steps.
+It is not suitable for people with mobility impairments.

 Essential Visitor Information